amoe/rook-middleware-access-rules/README.md

 Implements a Rook middleware that you can use to apply authorization handlers to your endpoints.

+This is a library for Rook 1.x series, *not* the newer Rook 2.x that is a plugin for the Pedestal framework.

 ## Installation

 Download from http://example.com/FIXME.